 One of the most recognisable, yet hard-to-access locations in English sport is now available for select events.
-Mark Sansom discovers that the home dressing room at Lord’s makes a stunning opener for dinner
+Mark Sansom discovers that the home dressing room at Lord’s makes a stunning

 Taking the same route that players use when going out to bat – down the spike-trodden stairs from the Dressing Room and through the magnificent Long Room – guests were shown into the Writing Room